 About the Center for Obesity Reversal

 The Center for Obesity Reversal at Georgia State fosters research projects to help fight and reverse the growing obesity epidemic in the U.S. and around the world.
 Obesity is a disease of enormous proportions that has a huge health burden as well as an economic one, costing the U.S. billions of dollars in healthcare costs.

 Researchers from diverse backgrounds will focus on two ways to reduce obesity, decreasing food intake and increasing energy expenditure, with a primary focus on the mechanisms underlying the control of food intake and energy expenditure.

-Timothy Bartness is a world-renowned obesity researcher and Director of the Center for Obesity Reversal at Georgia State University.
+Timothy Bartness was a world-renowned obesity researcher and founding director of the Center for Obesity Reversal.
 Also a Regents’ Professor, Bartness studied obesity for more than 30 years.